-For each unit of nonresident fee charged, the State will refund the entire fee charged during the first week of each quarter; thereafter 90% will be refunded the 2nd week, 70% the 3rd week, 50% the 4th week, 30% the 5th week, 20% the 6th week.
-There will be no refund after the 7th week.
+For each unit of nonresident fee charged, the State will refund the entire fee charged during the first week of each quarter; thereafter 75% will be refunded the 2nd week, 50% the 3rd week, 25% the 4th week.
+There will be no refund after the 5th week.